LiyaoTang/My-Notes/Networks/Networks.md

       can change the cache in router - man-in-the-middle

       1. make a query by yourself;
-      2. draft a reply, including a valid source address & guess the ID (enumeration will do);
+      2. draft a reply, including a valid source address & guess the query's ID (enumeration will do);
       3. (router usually check only destination addr, matching ID, is it answering query)

     - More security: signature, public-private keys, ...